cosmos/sdk-tutorials/course-ida/discord-info.md

 ---
-title: Get Support on Discord
+title: "Get Support on Discord"
 order:
 description:
 tag:
 ---

 # Get Support on Discord

 The private channels for the Academy on the official Discord is where you will communicate and collaborate with your instructors, tutors, and fellow participants.
 There are six channels - each dedicated to a specific topic - where you can post messages, ask questions, and request support.

 ## How to join the Academy Discord

 Follow these steps to join the Academy Discord:
 1. Join the official Cosmos Discord by clicking [here](https://discord.gg/cosmosnetwork).
 2. Follow the verification process.
 It’s straightforward but if you need guidance, read [this article](https://medium.com/@alicemeowuk/cosmos-developers-discord-access-7c15951cc839)
 3. After joining the Discord, follow the link we sent you in your welcome email and enter your Discord ID.
 You will automatically be added to the private Discord area called "Interchain Developer Academy".

 If you have any problems, send us an [email](mailto:academy@interchain.io).